Hawaiian Monk Seal

 The Hawaiian monk seal is the last surviving species in its genus, and is endemic to the 1,500-mile long Hawaiian Islands archipelago, from Hawai'i Island to Kure Atoll.

 Only about 1,400 Hawaiian monk seals are left in the world and their population is much lower than historic levels.
-With numbers that small, the life of every seal can be measured in its impact on the population growth or decline.
+With numbers that small, the life of every seal makes a difference to whether the population grows or declines.
 Focused efforts and heightened partnerships are essential to stabilizing and preventing the extinction of the Hawaiian monk seal.
 There are inherent challenges to conserving and recovering the Hawaiian monk seal across such an expansive and remote area, especially with a range of ecological and anthropogenic threats affecting the population.
 Even so, NOAA Fisheries is better poised than ever to save Hawaiian monk seals from extinction and advance recovery.

 Although much more work remains before the species is recovered, NOAA Fisheries and our partners have made significant headway in reducing extinction risks thus far.
-With more than 30 years of research and management experience with Hawaiian monk seals, NOAA Fisheries is currently working across the archipelago to address the population decline, and recovery actions are making a measurable difference—up to 30 percent of the monk seals in the population today are alive as a result of direct recovery interventions to save individual seals and allow them to have future offspring.
-Over this time period, the rate of monk seal population decline has been cut in half.
+With more than 30 years of research and management experience with Hawaiian monk seals, NOAA Fisheries is currently working across the archipelago to address the population decline, and recovery actions are making a measurable difference—up to 30 percent of the monk seals in the population today are alive as a result of recovery interventions to save individual seals and allow them to have future offspring.
+After decades of precipitous decline, the population is finally growing at an average rate of about 2 percent per year since 2013.

 Saving this species starts with individual seals.
 Because of their value to the population growth potential, many monk seal recovery efforts focus on young and reproductive females.
-One example that highlights the success and impacts of these actions is R5AY, fondly known locally as "Honey Girl".
+One example that highlights the success and impacts of these actions is R5AY, fondly known locally as "Honey Girl."
 This seal had seven pups, six of which were also female, by the time she was 15 years old.
 In 2012, she was found extremely emaciated with hook-and-line entanglement damage so extensive that NOAA Fisheries needed to intervene.
-Through this life-saving intervention, this story has a happy ending—Honey Girl survived and went on to successfully birth two more (female) pups to date.
-Without the efforts of NOAA Fisheries and our partners, Honey Girl, and other seals like her, would have died and the population trend would be much worse.
+Thanks to this life-saving intervention, Honey Girl survived for eight more years and went on to successfully birth five more pups in her lifetime.

-NOAA Fisheries is prepared with the plans, permits, and key stakeholder support in place to execute a new recovery initiative that is expected to reverse the species decline within 5 years.
+NOAA Fisheries is prepared with the plans, permits, and key stakeholder support in place to execute a new recovery initiative that is expected to reverse the species decline.
 In 2014, NOAA Fisheries received a new ESA-MMPA permit to implement these new and expanded recovery actions.
-We also have reorganized the Monk Seal Recovery Team to assist with implementation and, with their help, released a Main Hawaiian Islands Hawaiian Monk Seal Management Plan (PDF, 72 pages) in 2016.
+We also reorganized the Hawaiian Monk Seal Recovery Team to assist with development and implementation of a Main Hawaiian Islands Hawaiian Monk Seal Management Plan (PDF, 72 pages) in 2016.

 - Human Dimensions of Monk Seal Recovery Implementation and Community Empowerment including working with communities and stakeholders to recover the species, institute grant programs, and integrate Native Hawaiian and other traditional resource management values and practices into the efforts.

-- Northwestern Hawaiian Island Research and Recovery Initiatives including restoring Northwestern Hawaiian Island Recovery Camps to optimal levels to maximize the number of seals benefiting from interventions and ensure robust data collection, while expanding recovery activities, and initiating critical research on the effects of climate change on monk seals.
+- Northwestern Hawaiian Island Research and Recovery Initiatives including maintaining Northwestern Hawaiian Island Recovery Camps at optimal levels to maximize the number of seals benefiting from interventions and ensuring robust data collection, while expanding recovery activities, and initiating critical research on the effects of climate change on monk seals.

 - Health Assessment, Monitoring, and Emerging Disease Research and Prevention including increased disease monitoring and health assessments, research on diseases and mitigation strategies, implementation of a vaccination plan to prevent disease outbreaks, and establishing a network of partners to prevent and manage the threats of disease.